 Tip Speed Ratio is the one area of wind generator design where the manufacturer can really affect overall performance.
 This is the ratio of the speed of the tips relative to the speed of the wind.
 The best way to understand this is to realize that for any given wind speed there is an optimum RPM that captures the most power from the wind.
-If the rotor blades are spinning too fast, they begin to look like a solid disc to the wind, and not enough wind can pass through at high enough velocity to develop the lift needed to extract the power available from the wind.
+If the rotor blades are spinning too fast, they begin to look like a solid disc to the wind, and not enough wind can pass through at a high enough velocity to develop the lift needed to extract the power available from the wind.
 These blades essentially begin blocking their own wind.
 Additionally, the turbulence, or wake, from one blade has no chance to dissipate downwind before the next blade hits it, reducing lift forces further.
-This is why multi-bladed wind generators are not effective at higher wind speeds.
+This is why multi-bladed wind generators are not as effective at higher wind speeds.
 Alternatively, if the blades spin too slowly, relative to the wind, much of the wind is passing through the gaps between the blades, with its energy un-captured.
 So, the blades, by rotating too slowly, have missed much of the available power as the wind passes by.

 The optimum Tip Speed Ratio is accomplished by having a good blade design that matches the blade torque to the load resistance for each wind speed.
-The MK4+ has a computer-modeled blade design, which provides a near perfect Tip Speed Ratio.
+The MK4+ has a computer-modeled blade design, which provides an optimized Tip Speed Ratio for the day-to-day wind speeds a cruising boat will typically encounter.
 This allows it to extract as much power as possible from the wind.